Atmospheric entry: Refractory insulation

 Refractory insulation keeps the heat in the outermost layer of the spacecraft surface, where it is conducted away by the air.
 The temperature of the surface rises to incandescent levels, so the material must have a very high melting point, and the material must also exhibit very low thermal conductivity.
 Materials with these properties tend to be brittle, delicate, and difficult to fabricate in large sizes, so they are generally fabricated as relatively small tiles that are then attached to the structural skin of the spacecraft.
 There is a tradeoff between toughness and thermal conductivity: less conductive materials are generally more brittle.
 The space shuttle used multiple types of tiles.
-Tiles are also used on the Boeing X-37 and in the Dream Chaser and SpaceX Starship designs.
+Tiles are also used on the Boeing X-37, Dream Chaser, and Starship's upper stage.

 Because insulation cannot be perfect, some heat energy is stored in the insulation and in the underlying material ("thermal soaking") and must be dissipated after the spacecraft exits the high-temperature flight regime.
 Some of this heat will re-radiate through the surface or will be carried off the surface by convection, but some will heat the spacecraft structure and interior, which may require active cooling after landing.

 Typical Space Shuttle TPS tiles (LI-900) have remarkable thermal protection properties.
 An LI-900 tile exposed to a temperature of 1,000 K on one side will remain merely warm to the touch on the other side.
 However, they are relatively brittle and break easily, and cannot survive in-flight rain.